Corporate governance

 SJ Scott Independent Non-executive Director

-During the financial year under review, there were three formal Directors’ meetings and five information/strategy sessions.
-All other matters that required formal Board resolutions were dealt with via written circular resolutions and through conference calls.
-In addition, the Directors met on an informal basis at regular intervals during the year to discuss the Group’s affairs.
+During the financial year under review, there were three formal meetings and four information sessions.
+Strategy discussions now form part of all Board and Board Information meetings.
+All other matters that require formal Board resolutions were dealt with via written circular resolutions and through the holding of conference calls.
+In addition, the Directors met on a formal basis at regular intervals during the year to discuss the Group’s affairs.

 SHAREHOLDER RELATIONS AND EXPECTATIONS